 Baldur's Gate II is a logical extension of the first in every way, proving to be a much better experience on a storytelling and design front but every bit as frustrating as its predecessor managed to be in a lot of ways.
 Combat still requires you to exploit loopholes to win at times, the roleplaying element of the game is stronger but still not amazing, and a general lack of balance and polish leads to a game with some very uneven difficulty and a lot of save-scumming being required to succeed, as well as some pretty game-breaking exploits for the player to abuse once they're aware of them.
 Still, the game's stronger elements shine through to make it a very entertaining experience, and in my book, still the finest game Bioware has ever created.

 Released: 2000, 2012, 2013, 2014, 2019

-Recommended version: The 2013+ update (dubbed "Enhanced Edition") makes some quality of life improvements like widescreen resolution support and a much-improved AI, as well as programmable party AI and some enhancements like new characters, quests and kits to play as, which only adds more depth and replayability to a game already swimming in it.
+Recommended version: The 2013+ update (dubbed "Enhanced Edition") makes some quality of life improvements like widescreen resolution support and a much-improved AI, as well as programmable party AI and some enhancements like new characters (most of whom can be romanced), quests and kits to play as, which only adds more depth and replayability to a game already swimming in it.
 It also includes an alternate story mode (The Black Pits II), the original expansion and bonus disc content packed in, making it a definitive release.